filakhtov/gentoo-use-docs/dev-python/dbus-python.md

 # dev-python/dbus-python

 ### doc
-Pass the `--enable-api-docs` option to the configure script.
-Use the Epydoc tool to generating API documentation for the `dbus` Python module.
-This requires Python 2 target to be enabled.
+Pass the `--enable-documentation` option to the configure script.
+Use the Sphinx tool to generate an API and development documentation for the `dbus` Python module and install it into the `/usr/share/doc/dbus-python-<VERSION>` directory.

 This flag can be safely disabled.